HGVSnomenclature/hgvs-nomenclature/README.md

 ### Setting Up

 You must have Python installed on your machine and be able to create a virtual environment.
+Type `make setup` to setup a virtual environment.

+*OR*, you can do this manually as follows:

     python3 -m venv venv
     source venv/bin/activate